 Product 4: Disposable Food Prep Gloves

-I know this is really bad for the environment, but I do occasionally wear disposable food prep gloves when I’m preparing foods that aggravate my hand eczema.
+This is bad for the environment, but I do occasionally wear disposable food prep gloves when I’m preparing foods that aggravate my hand eczema.
 For me, this is strangely limited to chopping tomatoes and eggplants.
 Maybe my skin is just allergic to nightshade vegetables?
 I love to eat them, though, so whenever I have to come into physical contact with them (aka chop them), I don a pair of disposable food gloves and save myself from the itchiness of coming into contact with these foods.

 That said, these gloves certainly aren’t perfect.
 Since they’re one-size-fits-all, they’re a bit loose on my hands, and they come off pretty easily.
 Water also starts seeping through the gloves after a while, because the plastic is so thin.
 But for short-term contact with tomatoes and eggplant, I find that it really gets the job done.